eXpandFramework/Reactive.XAF/src/Modules/Windows/Readme.md

 1. **Exit/OnEscape Node:**\
   `CloseWindow`, `MinimizeWindow`: Results in closing/minimizing the active window when Escape key. \
   `ExitApplication`: Results in application exit when Escape key.
+  `ExitAfterModelEdit`: Results in application exit when XAF Model is modified.
 1. **Exit/OnExit Node:**\
   `HideMainWindowWindow`, `MinimizeMainWindow`: Results in hiding/minimizing the Main window when user tries to exit the application.
 1. **Exit/Prompt Node:**\